adminho/machine-learning/README.md

 All examples are written in Python language, so you need to setup your environments as below

 * First, install [ANACONDA](https://www.continuum.io/downloads)
-* Then, install library for Deep learning that I use 2 library including TensorFlow and Keras
+* For Deep learning, I used 2 library including TensorFlow and Keras

 You can install TensorFlow from PyPI with the command